-In Ghana-MISSION: To improve the quality of life women, children and families in the Dansoman Region of Ghana.
+To improve the quality of life women, children and families in Ghana W. Africa.

 • To enable every Ghanaian citizen to achieve literacy through access to books and libraries.